jaimenunezl/ngx-webcomponent-lib/README.md

 ## Directory

-- `projects/web-components` has web components library
+- `projects/web-components` has web components library and atomic components
-- `src/app` has web components
+- `src/app` allow to test the web components library

 ## Installation